About Cradle To Grave

 Willow is an important floodplain and wetland tree.
 A good wildlife host, it stabilises silt to make soil through its fibrous roots, making it ideal for use in stabilising riverbanks.

 There are many different types of willow.
-It is the material that once packaged all our products, before the advent of oil derived plastics.
-Not much more than 200 acres of willow is grown.
+It is the material that once packaged all our products before the advent of oil derived plastics.

 Packaging and global transport of low grade foreign baskets are now real issues, as is the loss of skilled basket-makers.